Meterius/vuex-typescript-support/README.md

 behaviour).
 Therefore at the moment only not namespaced modules are allowed.

 ##### Dynamic Module Registration
-RegisterModule and UnregisterModule are not accessible since dynamic modules cannot be typed statically. (although technically the methods still exist on the store object)
+RegisterModule and UnregisterModule are not typed correctly since dynamic modules cannot be typed statically.

 ##### PayloadWithType Commit and Dispatch Signature
 Commit and Dispatch will not accept the payloadWithType syntax and will always require them as separate